-Students who attain a grade point average of 3.5 or more who do not carry less than nine semester hours are recognized each semester through a published Dean's list.
+Students who attain a grade point average of 3.5 or more and carry a minimum of nine semester hours are recognized each semester through a published Dean's list.
 Three graduation honors are recognized at commencement.
-Those graduating cum laude must achieve a cumulative grade point average of not less than 3.5; magna cum laude, 3.7; and summa cum laude, 3.85.
-To be eligible for graduation honors, the student must complete a minimum of 31 hours in the Master of Arts degrees, or 36 hours in the Master of Arts in Counseling, or 47 hours in the Master of Divinity degree at Grand Rapids Theological Seminary.
-Graduation honors are not available in the Master of Theology or Master of Arts in Ministry Leadership degree.
+Those graduating cum laude must achieve a cumulative grade point average of not less than 3.6; magna cum laude, 3.7; and summa cum laude, 3.85.
+To be eligible for graduation honors, the student must complete a minimum of 31 hours in the Master of Arts degrees, or 36 hours in the Master of Divinity degree at Grand Rapids Theological Seminary.
+Graduation honors are not available in the Master of Theology.